CAES-Python/CAES_Kivy_Garden/garden.gauges/readme.md

-A modified version of the kivy garden.gauge widget.
+This is my version of the kivy.garden.gauge folder!